-[Pride: weak leadership, and refusing to learn from the mistakes of the past]
+[Pride: refusing to learn from the mistakes of the past]

-There was a time when I really didn’t care much for history.
-Maybe it was because I struggled with my studies in general, and I found Social Studies to be one of those more challenging subjects.
-Maybe my Social Studies teachers didn’t present the lessons in an interesting way, or I simply found history boring.
-Perhaps I was just young and undisciplined, but I was never too concerned with the past.
-My future was still a blur to me then, making “the now” my main focus.
-Whatever the reason–maybe it was even all of the above–I had no use for it, and I’d have told you that studying history was one of my least “favorite” subjects.
+There was a time when I really didn’t care too much for history.
+Maybe it was because I struggled with my studies in general or perhaps, I simply found history boring.
+Whatever the reason, I had no use for it, and I’d have told you that studying history was one of my least “favorite” subjects.
 This wasn’t so wise.

 However, Biblical history becomes remarkably important when you begin to understand that learning from the past, and from the mistakes of others, is the heads-up that can keep us on course.
-It can also help us to make those necessary course corrections if we veer off in a perilous direction, protecting us from falling into the very same traps as those who’ve gone before us.
-Why have we become so obstinate then?
+It can also help us to make those necessary course corrections if we do veer off in a perilous direction.

 If history can teach us both what to do, and what not to do, then following Jesus is much like taking someone’s gracious offer to lead us safely over treacherous terrain; they’ll undoubtedly turn to you and say, ‘step where I step.’
 Andrew has said this to me a time or two as we’ve walked across icy parking lots, even offering his hand to steady me when needed.
 I imagine, that if pride were to rear its ugly head, I would instead refuse his loving protection.
 I might even say, ‘I’m fully capable of figuring out where to step on my own, thank you very much.’
 I’d also likely fall flat on my face.
 Pride is like that, and it absolutely does go before the fall (Proverbs 16:18).